 I was editing a magazine about Brooklyn years after Hodges died unexpectedly at age 47 from a heart attack.
 The publisher and I went to a luncheon one day that was part of a dedication of a Gil Hodges baseball field in Brooklyn.
 His widow, Joan, was there.
 The publisher was not, by a long shot, a baseball fan.
 He was introduced to Joan and said, “How is old Gil, anyway?”
 Not sure I’ve ever seen such a blank look on another person’s face.

-Joan Hodges is still alive at 90 and no doubt still holding out hope that Gil might make it into the Hall.
+Joan Hodges is still alive at 95 and no doubt still holding out hope that Gil might make it into the Hall.
 This year could indeed be his chance.
-Hodges is one of ten finalists on the so-called Golden Era ballot that will be considered by a committee of Hall of Famers (Jim Bunning, Rod Carew, Pat Gillick, Ferguson Jenkins, Al Kaline, Joe Morgan, Ozzie Smith, Don Sutton) as well as some baseball executives and writers.
+Hodges is one of ten finalists on the so-called Golden Days Era ballot that will be considered by a committee of Hall of Famers (Mike Schmidt, Rod Carew, Ferguson Jenkins, John Schuerholz, Ozzie Smith, Joe Torre) as well as some baseball executives (Bud Selig) and writers.

-Hodges will be battling it out with Dick Allen, Ken Boyer, Bob Howsam, Jim Kaat, Minnie Minoso, Tony Oliva, Billy Pierce, Luis Tiant and Maury Wills.
-Results will be announced on December 8.
+Hodges will be battling it out with Dick Allen, Ken Boyer, Jim Kaat, Roger Maris, Minnie Minoso, Tony Oliva, Billy Pierce, Luis Tiant, Maury Wills and manager Danny Murtaugh.
+Results will be announced live on the MLB Network on December 5 at 6pm ET.
 If there’s any justice in the baseball world, we won’t have to ask the question anymore.